Tolar, New Mexico: 1944 explosion

-Tolar Today
+Tolar today

 While the town had been declining for years, the explosion hastened its demise.
 The post office was closed April 5, 1946, mail being redirected to the Taiban post office.
 Today, there is nothing left of the community as Tolar “is only a wide spot” on the highway.

 Two locomotives and five freight cars of a BNSF Railroad freight train derailed at Tolar on September 21, 1997.

-On November 21, 2014, the New Mexico Department of Transportation dedicated a historical marker at Tolar ahead of the seventieth anniversary of the munitions explosion.
-The historical marker is at Mile Marker 344 on U.S. Routes 60 and 84, two miles east of the site of Tolar.
+On November 21, 2014, ahead of the seventieth anniversary of the explosion, the New Mexico Department of Transportation dedicated a historical marker to commemorate the event.
+The marker was requested by historian Randy Dunson.
+The marker is located near mile marker 344 on U.S. Highway 60 and 84, two miles west of the site of Tolar.

 The site of Tolar is in the Portales Micropolitan Statistical Area, which is part of the larger Clovis-Portales Combined Statistical Area.